AiredaleDev/murakumo/README.md

 ### Target machine (since it affects backend decisions)

 - A home computer.
 Most simple optimizations happen to make the program smaller, but if we're feeling MOTIVATED we can do a little inlining.
-- Targeting x86 will be annoying though, since you get 4 ISA registers... bruh
+- Targeting x86 will be annoying though, since you get (effectively) 4 ISA registers... bruh
-- Different register allocation strategies might be good.
+- Different register allocation strategies might be good, are there any others besides graph-coloring/linear scan?

 ### Overview of Compiler: